Christians wearing a crucifix, quipped Bill Hicks, is "kinda like going up to Jackie Onassis with a rifle pendant on".

 So hang on, when Charles shunned up the oak, did it also happen to be his birthday?
 No, it didn't.
-As the article from a 1912 edition of the Coventry Herald, below, explains, Charlie scarpered from the Battle of Worcester on 3 September 1651.
+As an article from a 1912 edition of the Coventry Herald explains, Charlie scarpered from the Battle of Worcester on 3 September 1651.
 So essentially, Oak Apple Day celebrates his birthday, his return to London, and the Restoration combined, rather than the arboreal incident itself.
-But then you've got to have a logo.

-Anyway, it seems the folk of London and England lapped up the idea of Oak Apple Day (or Shick Shack Day or Oak and Nettle Day or Arbor Tree Day), and wore their oaky decorations with pride, not least because some sources suggest if they DIDN'T, people faced being "pelted with bird’s eggs or thrashed with nettles".
+Anyway, it seems the folk of London — and England as a whole — lapped up the idea of Oak Apple Day (or Shick Shack Day or Oak and Nettle Day or Arbor Tree Day), and wore their oaky decorations with pride, not least because some sources suggest if they DIDN'T, people faced being "pelted with bird’s eggs or thrashed with nettles".
 Merry Monarch indeed.

 Oak Apple Day didn't have a bad innings as a public holiday; it was only abolished in 1859, lasting just under 200 years.
 Neither has it vanished altogether; in some parts of the country, scraps of celebration continue.
-Among events happening this year, says Country Life, is a horseback 'Garland King' procession in Castleton in the Peak District, and a slightly bizarre episode in Great Wishford, Wiltshire, where the locals decorate the church with oak boughs, then head to Salisbury Cathedral, where they all chant "Grovely, Grovely and all Grovely."
+A horseback 'Garland King' procession takes place in Castleton in the Peak District, while in Great Wishford, Wiltshire, locals adorn the church with oak boughs, then head to Salisbury Cathedral, where they all chant "Grovely, Grovely and all Grovely."

 But it's in London that Oak Apple Day is still going strongest, albeit under a different moniker.
 Every 29 May is Founder's Day at the Royal Chelsea Hospital, an institution which Charles II established in 1682.
-Confusingly, Founder's Day isn't always celebrated on 29 May — this year it falls on 4 June.
+Confusingly, Founder's Day isn't always celebrated on 29 May — in 2019 it falls on 6 June.
 Anyhow, this is when, during a private ceremony, the Chelsea Pensioners dress up in all their finery, plus a sprig of oak leaves, and honour Charles, by adorning his conspicuously Roman-looking statue in the hospital grounds with boughs of oak.
-There's also a (varyingly awkward) visit from one of the contemporary royals; Prince's Harry's appearance in 2011 will probably best be remembered for the moment a mischievous OAP inquired "When are you getting married?".
+There's also a (varyingly awkward) visit from one of the contemporary royals; Prince Harry's appearance in 2011 will probably best be remembered for the moment a mischievous OAP inquired "When are you getting married?".

-Every March, we hear a cacophony of whining that St George's Day isn't a public holiday.
+Every April, we hear a cacophony of whining that St George's Day isn't a public holiday.
 But what about reinstating Oak Apple Day instead?
-Okay George DID kill a dragon, and Charles II DID leg it up a tree.
-The again, at least the tree actually existed.
+OK, George DID kill a dragon, and Charles II DID leg it up a tree.
+But at least the tree actually existed.
 Anyone who doesn't join in gets a mush-full of pigeon yolk — sound fair?